 However, Lamplighter’s execution of the genre’s expectations is faithful without becoming tiresome or predictable.
 The Unexpected Enlightenment of Rachel Griffin delivers all of the wonder of the early Harry Potter books, while presenting something enticingly unique.

 The young characters in this story are well-developed and possess a pleasant level of depth that goes beyond the simple “smart,” “looney,” “forgetful,” “funny,” or “bully” descriptors.
-Instead, they become differentiated by their motivations and aspirations.
+Instead, their motivations and aspirations differentiate them.
 Rachel wants to know and share secrets.
 Nastasia desires to meet others’ expectations of her, particularly by following the rules.
 Siggy wants to perform great (and awesome!) deeds of heroism.
 Valerie Hunt, girl reporter, wants her friends to be able to rely on her as she uncovers the truth.
 Vladimir Von Dread wants to be able to protect others through his own power.

 This emphasis on motivations gives particular complexity to the students in the “bad” group that was never quite fully realized in Harry Potter.
 Power is a means to an end, and those who seek power are not by necessity evil.

-And this point in not merely flavor, but impacts the plot by inserting uncertainty into Rachel’s relationships.
-This results in greater tension surrounding the mysteries she is trying to solve, since it is unclear who can be trusted, even when there are underlying assumptions about their loyalties, friend or foe.
+And this point in not merely flavor, but inserts uncertainty into Rachel’s relationships, thus impacting the plot.
+It results in greater tension surrounding the mysteries she is trying to solve, since it is unclear who can be trusted, even when there are underlying assumptions about their loyalties, friend or foe.
 This is much more satisfying than a bully (student or teacher) who merely wants to embarrass the main character due to a personal grudge and who is otherwise relatively flat.
 Of course, the latter is always good for schadenfreude and is also employed to good effect.